sulu/docs/detail-specification/600-global/DET-601-products.md

 This bundle contains the abstract products entity (for the `pr_products`-table shown in the diagram, which is never generated due to its abstractness), holding the most common information like a key, serial numbers, a manufacturer and so on.
 Additionally it stores the type of the product (`pr_types`).
 It is also linked to a language dependent table containing the products name and description (`pr_product_translations`).

 ##### Product attributes
 The `pr_attributes`-table contains all the available attributes in the system together with a unit and a type (enumeration, text, integer, double, ...).
 The relation to the product is established by the `pr_product_attributes`-table containing the value as well.
-The `pr_templates`-table combines some of these attributes, to offer some preconfigured templates to the user for convenience.
+The `pr_attribute_sets`-table combines some of these attributes, to offer some preconfigured attribute sets to the user for convenience.

 ##### Product types
 All products are categorized in the following types:
-* Products with options.
-Options are stored as seperate products, and differ only in some specified attributes.
-The master product's price can be overruled by its assigned options.
-* Products are the most used type, which represents products with no different variants.
+* `Products` are the most used type, which represents products with no different variants.
 They are also used for the variants in the master product.
+* `ProductVariants` define a product, which is available in different variants.
+Variants are stored as seperate products, and differ only in some specified attributes.
+The master product's price can be overruled by its assigned variants.
-* Product add ons are not visible in the standard overview, and are for products which are only available in combination with another one.
+* `ProductAddons` are not visible in the standard overview, and are for products which are only available in combination with another one.
+* `ProductSets` are a combination of products, which can be bought all together.
+There is also the possibility to specify an own price for the set.

 ##### Product links
 Products can also be linked to other products, which is described in the tables `pr_crosssells`, `pr_upsells`, `pr_relations` and `pr_extras`.
 These connections are classified as follows: